KJaebye/Robot-EVO-Learning/README.md

 # ENV FILES for Course **Computational Intelligence and Robotics**
 ## Description
-This is an robot environment for course **Computational Intelligence and Robotics** directed by Prof. Huaping Liu at Tsinghua University.
+This repo provides robot learning environments for course **Computational Intelligence and Robotics** directed by Prof. Huaping Liu at Tsinghua University.

-The task is training a Bipedalwalker to learn control and evoluate its morph for better control.
+The task is training a Bipedalwalker to learn control and evolve its morph for better control.

-Two level of difficulties task are provided:
+Two difficulties of tasks are provided:
 1. easy: training a bipedalwalker on flat.
 2. hard: training a bipedalwalker on rough terrain.

-We have already provided the RL environment files, and built the most popular packages for RL.
-Torch version is torch==1.12.0.
+We have already provided the RL environment files, and built a common python env for RL.
+The torch version is 1.12.0.

 ## Build Image from Dockerfile
 ```